rcalixte/wayland-book/src/protocol-design/wire-protocol.md

 ## Object IDs

-When a message comes in with a `new_id` argument, the sender allocates an object ID for it (the interface used for this object is established through additional arguments, or agreed upon in advance for that request/event).
+When a message comes in with a `new_id` argument, the sender allocates an object ID for it &mdash; the interface used for this object is established through additional arguments, or agreed upon in advance for that request/event.
 This object ID can be used in future messages, either as the first word of the header, or as an `object_id` argument.
 The client allocates IDs in the range of `[1, 0xFEFFFFFF]`, and the server allocates IDs in the range of `[0xFF000000,